 Fragrance Composition:

-So what does it smell like? it is a green floral perfume with a dominant notes of sweet lilac, clover, woody flowers of mimosa, scents of grass and newly cut hay.
-It was suggested to be worn by blondes.
+So what does it smell like?
+It is classified as a green floral chypre fragrance for women.
+It is a perfume with a dominant notes of sweet pea, lilac, clover, woody flowers of mimosa, scents of grass and newly cut hay

-• Top notes: bergamot, aldehydes, hyacinth, red clover and hawthorn
+• Top notes: lemon, cassie, geranium, bergamot, neroli, aldehydes, hyacinth, red clover and hawthorn

-• Heart notes: jasmine, sweet pea, carnation, honey, lilac, mimosa, rose, heliotrope and galbanum
+• Heart notes: orris, cloves, orange blossom, tuberose, jasmine, sweet pea, carnation, honey, lilac, mimosa, rose, heliotrope and galbanum

-• Base notes: vetiver, tonka bean, ambergris, pine, Mysore sandalwood, oakmoss and musk
+• Base notes: labdanum, patchouli, styrax, vanilla, civet, vetiver, tonka bean, ambergris, pine, Mysore sandalwood, oakmoss and musk

 Combat, 1954: